HeitorGonzalez/HeitorGonzalez/README.md

 My name is **Heitor Gonzales.** I'm from Brazil.
  - I'm studying at alura.
  - I'm learning JavaScript.
- - I'm using this space for my organization and share of my own projects.
+ - I'm using this space for my organization and share some of my own projects.